top of page

 Camila Aguilar

 Camila Elizabet Aguirre Aguilar is a Xicana womxn, warrior, student, educator, and poet.
 Camila has slammed since the age of fourteen and competed in the 2017 National Poetry Slam on Team Oakland.
-For over a decade, she has workshopped performance poetry with underserved youth As a bisexual womxn of color, Camila explores the intersections of power and poetry.
-Camila currently teaches spoken word workshops in the East Bay
+For over a decade, she has workshopped performance poetry with underserved youth.
+As a bisexual womxn of color, Camila explores the intersections of power and poetry.
+Camila currently teaches spoken word workshops in the East Bay.

 Camila Elizabet Aguirre Aguilar is a Xicana womxn, warrior, student, educator, and poet.
 Camila has slammed since the age of fourteen and competed in the 2017 National Poetry Slam on Team Oakland.
-For over a decade, she has workshopped performance poetry with underserved youth As a bisexual womxn of color, Camila explores the intersections of power and poetry.
-Camila currently teaches spoken word workshops in the East Bay
+For over a decade, she has workshopped performance poetry with underserved youth.
+As a bisexual womxn of color, Camila explores the intersections of power and poetry.
+Camila currently teaches spoken word workshops in the East Bay.

 Elle Fardella